To,

 d) they have prepared the annual accounts on a going concern basis;

-e) they have laid down internal financial controls for the Company and such internal financial controls are adequate and operating effectively during the financial year ended March 31,2024; and
+e) they have laid down internal financial controls for the Company and such internal financial controls are adequate and operating effectively during the financial year ended March 31, 2025; and

-f) they have devised proper systems to ensure compliance with the provisions of all applicable laws and such systems are adequate and operating effectively during the financial year ended March 31,2024.
+f) they have devised proper systems to ensure compliance with the provisions of all applicable laws and

 26. Particulars of Contracts and arrangements with related parties:

 During the financial year under review, the Company has not entered into any contracts/arrangements/ transactions with related parties which could be considered material in accordance with the Companys Policy on materiality of related party transactions.
 All contracts/arrangements/transactions entered into by the Company during the financial year under review with related parties were in the ordinary course of business and on an arms length basis but not material in nature.
-Accordingly, the disclosure of related party transactions to be provided under section 134(3)(h) of the Act in Form AOC-2 is not applicable.
+Accordingly, the disclosure of related party transactions to be provided under Section 134(3)(h) of the Act in Form AOC2 is not applicable.

-The details of transactions entered into with related parties, as per Accounting Standards, are disclosed in the Note No. 28 of the Financial Statement.
+The details of transactions entered into with related parties, as per Accounting Standards, are disclosed in the Note No. 27 of the Financial Statement.

 The Companys Policy on Materiality of related party transactions and dealing with related party transactions is available on the Companys website at: